cenka11y/finnai/APPLICATION_OVERVIEW.md

 - `shared/src/constants/index.ts` - Application constants
 - `PROJECT_STRUCTURE.md` - Detailed structure documentation

-This structure provides a comprehensive foundation for the SOUAI application, ready for full implementation with all the features specified in the original requirements.
+This structure provides a comprehensive foundation for the SUOAI application, ready for full implementation with all the features specified in the original requirements.